 Most of the time my knee acts up because of the pace Shaun T sets.
 I have to slow down and it’s probably a good thing because it makes me focus on form.

 Doing the workouts outside has been a big plus as I can do all of the moves.
 Put on my Boombah Trail Resistance softball shoes and they helped out a lot in the grass and making cuts.

 My calves have started to take shape.
 My brother made a brotherly comment saying how nice my calves looked after making a play at softball last night.
 I would agree with him.
 Must be all the jump roping and agility ladder training.

 I still had to take a bunch of breaks along with modifying the moves.
 Some of the exercises are at the peak of my fitness level.
 I could probably do them if my knee was better and or those hard moves were not in the middle or the end of the workout.
 The Overtime workout was tough.
 Took a 2 minute break from the Game Day workout and went at it.
 I’d say I only did half of the moves Shaun T wanted asked us to do and the others had to be done with a slight modification.

 Day 26 – Vertical Plyo

 Finally had a great workout from beginning to end.
 My stupid left knee felt strong today allowing me to push a little harder than I normally do.
 I think it has something to do with the 90 degrees weather outside.
-Does the heat help loosen up joints and muscles?
 Was able to do more push ups, squats, jump lunges, and anything else Shaun T asked of me.

 Didn’t step on the agility ladder that much or at least not enough to get additional penalty push ups.
 My footwork with the jump rope has definitely seen improvements.
 Could barely do half of what I did today the first time I attempted the Vertical Plyo workout.